TTLabs/EvaporateJS/README.md

 1. A custom `signerUrl` that returns the signture or signing response required for the specified `awsSignatureVersion`.
-2. A callback defined using `signResponseHandler`
+3. A custom authorization method defined with `customAuthMethod`.

-3. An AWS Lambda function enabled with `awsLambda` and `awsLambdaFunction`.
+`signerUrl` is not invoked if using a `customAuthMethod`. `signResponseHandler` can also be provided for additional processing of responses from `signerUrl`.
+If the request to signerUrl responds with 401 Unauthorized or 403 Permission Denied, then the upload will stop.
+Any other status will attempt to retry the request.

-`signerUrl` is not required if using signing methods 2 or 3. `signResponseHandler` can also be provided for additional processing of responses from `signerUrl`.
+If the custom authorization Promise rejects,then the upload will stop.

 Available onfiguration options: